...

 BBMF Lanc

 The current paint job on PA474 has the code letters “KC-A” and represents Lancaster DV385 “Thumper Mk III.”
-Following Operation Chastise, the famous “Dams Raid,” in 1943, Thumper Mk III was given to 617 Squadron as a replacement.
+Following Operation Chastise, the famous “Dams Raid,” in 1943, Thumper Mk III was given to the 617 Squadron as a replacement.

 Thumper Mk III